Jason Box

-Jason Eric Box is professor in glaciology at the Geological Survey of Denmark and Greenland.
+Jason Eric Box is an American glaciologist who is professor in glaciology at the Geological Survey of Denmark and Greenland.
 For 10 years (2002-2012) he worked at Byrd Polar Research Center at Ohio State University, eventually a tenured physical climatology and geography associate professor in the department of geography.

-Dr. Box is an important publisher in Arctic climatology: for five consecutive years (2008-2012) he was the lead author of the Greenland section of NOAA's annual State of the Climate report, was a contributing author to the IPCC AR4, IPCC AR5, IPCC AR6, and has authored more than 60 peer-reviewed publications focused on ice climate interactions.
-He is also one of the members of the team doing field work for the Extreme Ice Survey and has led the Dark Snow Project, the first Internet crowd-funded Arctic scientific expedition.
-In addition, he is the former chair of the cryosphere focus group of the American Geophysical Union, of which he is a member.
+Box is a publisher in Arctic climatology: for five consecutive years (2008-2012) he was the lead author of the Greenland section of NOAA's annual State of the Climate report, was a contributing author to the IPCC AR4, IPCC AR5, IPCC AR6, and has authored more than 60 peer-reviewed publications focused on ice climate interactions.
+He is one of the members of the team doing field work for the Extreme Ice Survey and has led the Dark Snow Project, the first Internet crowd-funded Arctic scientific expedition.
+He is the former chair of the cryosphere focus group of the American Geophysical Union, of which he is a member.
 Scientists he has worked with include Eric Rignot.
-He has made more than 20 expeditions to Greenland since 1994, has spent a total of more than one year on the Greenland ice as a result of these expeditions.
+He has made more than 20 expeditions to Greenland since 1994, spending a total of more than one year on the Greenland ice.

 Early life and education

-Dr. Box was raised in suburban Denver, the son of a satellite-system engineer who worked for an aerospace company.
-He has two older sisters, Leslie and Christi.
+Box was raised in suburban Denver, the son of a satellite-system engineer who worked for an aerospace company.
+He has two older sisters.
 After his parents divorced, Box's father moved to England, giving his son the opportunity to attend high school in Innsbruck.
 While attending the University of Colorado, Boulder, Box joined a band called "The Sensors," where he played guitar and sang vocals.
-Leslie was also in the band.
-Box received his B.A., M.A., and Ph.D. from the University of Colorado, Boulder in 1994, 1997, and 2001, respectively.
+His sister was also in the band.
+Box received his BA, MA, and PhD from the University of Colorado, Boulder in 1994, 1997, and 2001, respectively.
 He began his expeditions to Greenland as an undergraduate at the University of Colorado Boulder, helping his professor, Konrad Steffen, install automated weather stations.